 Many people in Germany are socially excluded.
 They earn little money and cannot partake in public life as they would like to.

-This inequality is salient in their daily lives: Low-income persons travel less often and cover shorter distances than persons with a higher income.
-Moreover, they often live in districts that are hardly accessible by means of public transport
+This inequality is salient in their daily lives: Low-income citizens travel less often and cover shorter distances than persons with a higher income, as various surveys have shown.
+Moreover, some of them live in areas that are hardly accessible by means of public transport.

-With MobileInclusion we investigate the relation of social exclusion and mobility.
+With MobileInclusion we investigated the relation of social exclusion and mobility.

-To answer these questions we interview affected persons in Hamburg and Berlin.
+To answer these questions, we interviewed 40 low-income residents of Hamburg and Berlin.
 In both cities, social exclusion is a rising issue, e.g., by rising rental costs.
-Furthermore, we conduct geographical analyses to explore the spatial distribution of transport disadvantage.
+Furthermore, we conducted geographical analyses to explore the spatial distribution of transport disadvantage.

-MobileInclusion is a joint research project by the Chair of Integrated Transportation Planning at Berlin University of Technology and the Institute of Transport Planning and Logistics at Hamburg University of Technology.
-The project is funded by the Deutsche Forschungsgemeinschaft (German Research Foundation).
+MobileInclusion was a joint project of the Chair of Integrated Transport Planning at TU Berlin and the Institute of Transport Planning and Logistics at TU Hamburg.
+It was funded by the German Research Foundation.